pingcap/tidb-operator/en/configure-cluster-using-tidbcluster.md

 # Configure a TiDB Cluster Using TidbCluster

-This document introduces how to configure the parameters of TiDB/TiKV/PD using TidbCluster.
+This document introduces how to configure the parameters of TiDB/TiKV/PD/TiFlash using TidbCluster.

 The current TiDB Operator v1.1 supports all parameters of TiDB v3.1.
 For parameters of different components, refer to [TiDB documentation](https://pingcap.com/docs/).

 ## Configure TiDB parameters

-TiDB parameters can be configured by `TidbCluster.Spec.Tidb.Config`.
+TiDB parameters can be configured by `spec.tidb.config` in TidbCluster Custom Resource.

 For example: